emu7800/emu7800.github.io/README.md

 - [Inno Setup Compiler 6.2.1](https://www.innosetup.com/)

-To execute the build, run ```dotnet msbuild``` from a command-prompt at the root of the source directory (where this README is found.)
+To execute the build, run ```dotnet msbuild /tl``` from a command-prompt at the root of the source directory (where this README is found.)
 This will build and drop everything under a newly created sub-directory ```artifacts\```.